5 Best VPN Services for Privacy 🔒 – April 2021

 So, how do you make sure you choose the best one for yourself?
 See our criteria for choosing a Virtual Private Network for yourself.

 A VPN, or Virtual Private Network, is an essential privacy tool for browsing the web.
 It extends a private connection across public networks, which keeps your personal IP address anonymous.
 Many VPNs are encrypted, too.
-This means that your online activity (what you browse, stream, or search) becomes untraceable when using a VPN.
+This means that your online activity (what you browse, stream, or search) becomes untraceable or hidden when using a VPN.

-Virtual private networks create a tunnel and heavily encrypts your Internet traffic.
+Virtual private networks create a tunnel that heavily encrypts your Internet traffic.
 Such encryption works as a solid shell, making it harder for the government, ad agencies, businesses, ISP, and hackers to intercept/view your data.
 This helps enable you to access the online world safely.

 There are many factors to consider when choosing a VPN.
 We recommend considering the following criteria:

 - Price – A good VPN will cost between $5 and $10 per month.
 Pricier VPNs are also available but are only better if the higher price is justified by the criteria below.